nocobase/docs/docs/en-US/handbook/ui/blocks/block-settings/field-linkage-rule.md

 > **Note**: This feature is supported starting from version `v1.7.0-beta.2`.

-It supports dynamically configuring date ranges for fields such as `date`, `datetime`, `dateOnly`, `datetimeNoTz`, `unixTimestamp`, `createdAt`, `updatedAt`, etc. The selectable date range can automatically adjust based on changes in other fields in the form.
+It supports dynamically configuring date scope for fields such as `date`, `datetime`, `dateOnly`, `datetimeNoTz`, `unixTimestamp`, `createdAt`, `updatedAt`, etc. The selectable date scope can automatically adjust based on changes in other fields in the form.

 Example: After selecting the order date, the delivery date cannot be earlier than the order date.